-It was a recipe from Katie and used both regular and sweet potato.
+It was a recipe from What Katie Ate and used both regular and sweet potato.
 While I really like sweet potato gnocchi, I find it often a little too sweet and that’s why this potato mixture works better.
 I also like the fact that there’s no egg needed, because this often gives gnocchi a somewhat rubbery texture and because it’s easier to make this gnocchi in smaller quantities (no need to use ½ egg!).

 The gnocchi are served with a great roasted red pepper sauce.
 The deep smokey flavors and creamy taste form a delicious pair with the sweet, velvety gnocchi.